dzackgarza/Notes/Research/Notes/ReadingGeneral/2019-04-22 Reading about grad school and research.md

 Other people’s successes are not your failures.
 Try as much as possible not to compete with your peers.
 Don’t undermine them, don’t put them down, don’t be upset when they succeed.
 Foster a support network, based on care and trust.
 Help them and they will help you.
 Share materials with each other, read each other’s papers, study together.
 They will be your colleagues, now and forever.
 Success in academia hinges upon long-term collaborative interactions.

-If you have debilitating stage fright or presentation anxiety, I would recommend talking to your doctor about whether you’re a good candidate for beta blockers, such as propranolola
+If you have debilitating stage fright or presentation anxiety, I would recommend talking to your doctor about whether you’re a good candidate for beta blockers, such as propranolol.

-Every lecture should make only one main point.
+- Every lecture should make only one main point.

   The German philosopher G. W. F. Hegel wrote that any philosopher who uses the word “and” too often cannot be a good philosopher.
 I think he was right, at least insofar as lecturing goes.

-Every lecture should state one main point and repeat it over and over, like a theme with variations
+- Every lecture should state one main point and repeat it over and over, like a theme with variations

   As I looked through his Collected Papers, however, another picture emerged.
 The editors had gone out of their way to publish every little scrap Riesz had ever published.
 It was clear that Riesz’s publications were few.
 What is more surprising is that the papers had been published several times.
 Riesz would publish the first rough version of an idea in some obscure Hungarian journal.
   A few years later he would send a series of notes to the French Academy’s Comptes Rendus in which the same material was further elaborated.
   A few more years would pass, and he would publish the definitive paper, either in
   French or in English.

   Adam Koranyi, who took courses with Frederick Riesz, told me that Riesz would lecture on the same subject year after year while meditating on the definitive version to be written.
 No wonder the final version was perfect.

-Every Mathematician Has Only a Few Tricks
+- Every Mathematician Has Only a Few Tricks

-Use the Feynman Method
+- Use the Feynman Method

   Richard Feynman was fond of giving the following advice on how to be a genius.
-You have to keep a dozen of your favorite problems con- stantly present in your mind, although by and large they will lay in a dormant state.
+You have to keep a dozen of your favorite problems constantly present in your mind, although by and large they will lay in a dormant state.
 Every time you hear or read a new trick or a new result, test it against each of your twelve problems to see whether it helps.
 Every once in a while there will be a hit,

-Give Lavish Acknowledgments
+- Give Lavish Acknowledgments

-Write Informative Introductions
+- Write Informative Introductions

 Nowadays reading a mathematics paper from top to bottom is a rare event.
 If we wish our paper